 On the iCloud tab:

-4. Lastly, remember to deploy the restrictions configuration profile to the desired devices.
+4. Finally, remember to deploy the restrictions configuration profile to the desired devices.
 You can do that easily from the Devices page using the Deploy > Deploy configuration profile option.

 Previous Article: